 I have been employed in a busy CAMHS service for the last 7 years and find my profession very rewarding.
 I support clients to gain the most of therapy and rediscover their strengths.
 I promote self-care and effective, healthy coping strategies.

 Parents are recommended to join sessions with younger children.
 Working with adolescents, parents are provided with resources, offered feedback when appropriate and involved with the child's consent.
+I have completed specialist training in NVR and therefore offer parent sessions and use NVR techniques.

 Nicola Hall BSc (Hons), PgDip CBT Therapist & EMDR Therapist I studied Criminological and Forensic Psychology and went onto a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT) at the University of Bolton.
 I’m currently finishing a Masters in Forensic Psychology and Crime at Coventry University.
 I am trained in Eye Movement Desensitisation and Reprocessing (EMDR) and I offer this type of therapy as well as CBT.